carvel-dev/carvel/proposals/carvel/002-artifact-signatures/README.md

 Sigstore Cosign allows to sign software artifacts and verify signatures in _keyless_ mode relying on OpenID Connect as the authentication protocol.
 When the signing operation is performed as part of a pipeline using GitHub Actions, the signing identity will be the one of the specific Workflow reference.

-This section describes how to use Cosign to sign and verify container images and binary artifacts, and how to integrate those steps in a pipeline based on GitHub Actions.
+This section describes how to use Cosign to sign and verify container images and binary artifacts, and how to integrate those steps in a pipeline based on GitHub Actions and GoReleaser.
 It also includes an example of signature verification on Kubernetes using the Kyverno project.

 #### Signing and verifying OCI artifacts